Cloud

 DoD cloud computing security requirements

 In late 2014, the DoD CIO issued guidance for acquiring and using cloud services.
 The guidance heavily leverages the FedRAMP program, as well as additional controls, parameters, and requirements as defined in the CC SRG.
 The CC SRG applies to DoD provided cloud services and those provided by a contractor on behalf of the Department1.
 The guide details the requirements for information systems rated at impact levels from 2 to 6 (there is no level 1 or 3).
-Impact level 2 is equivalent to FedRAMP’s “Moderate” requirements which are based on NIST SP 800-53 controls.
+Impact level 2 is equivalent to FedRAMP’s “Moderate” requirements, which are based on NIST SP 800-53 controls.
 Impact level 5 is required for systems that are considered “national security systems” while impact level 6 is reserved for classified offerings.

 Interestingly, according to the DoD CC SRG, CUI can only be stored and processed on an impact level 4 (IL4) accredited cloud service offering or higher.
 This is a much higher bar than the CUI program alone, because an IL4 authorization requires that no less than 363 NIST 800-53 security control implementations be assessed and validated by a third-party assessment organization (3PAO) versus the 110 or so NIST 800-171 controls required to be self-assessed by the current CUI program.
 Additionally, many of these NIST 800-53 controls required for IL4 have more stringent parameters than the controls in NIST 800-171.

-There are many other complexities involved in an IL4 certification such as requiring a DoD internet connection access point (CAP) and more stringent personnel screening.
+There are many other complexities involved in an IL4 certification, such as requiring a DoD internet connection access point (CAP) and more stringent personnel screening.
 These CSPs must also have already been assessed by a 3PAO and received a FedRAMP “Moderate” or higher Authorization to Operate (ATO).
 Implementing these much tighter security requirements typically has a higher cost than self-attesting to DFARS and NIST 800-171 compliance.
 From an assessor standpoint, an IL4 assessment requires a significantly higher level of effort to test and validate.

 What does all this mean for DoD contractors that are not CSPs but use cloud services?
 If a DoD contractor stores or processes CUI on its corporate information systems, doesn’t that mean it is hosting on behalf of the DoD?
-Do it need to meet the requirements for IL4 or the CUI program?
+Does it need to meet the requirements for IL4 or the CUI program?
 NIST 800-171 or NIST 800-53?
 363 controls or 110?
 What CMMC level should it pursue if they already have an IL4 authorization?

 While we don’t know all the answers yet, DoD contractors that use cloud services, but are not a CSP, will likely need to target CMMC at the appropriate level for contracts they intend to pursue.
 CSPs should also prepare to get CMMC at the maturity level required for their contracts with the DoD (as a prime or sub), but seek to ensure their offerings to be DISA IL4 compliant (or above) if they want to support customers that desire to store or process CUI using their services.